stozi/nerts-rus-34/README.md

 # nerts-rus-34
 a ZMK / Linux setup for a writing-focused 34-key nerts / Russian keyboard layout with mouse keys.

-In Linux, set compose to pause, switch lang to rctrl Instructions on what to do with the 'custom' and 'evdev' files are in those files.
+In Linux, set compose to pause, switch lang to rctrl.
+Instructions on what to do with the 'custom' and 'evdev' files are in those files.
 Copy the contents of the ZMK keymap file to yours in Github.

 Open this readme raw to view layout illustration with correct spacing.
 If confused, refer to the ZMK codes in the keymap file.